feimeizhan/cp-issue/README.md

 # cp-issue
-To show the issue of child process module
+To show the issue of child process module,about [this issue](https://github.com/nodejs/help/issues/3417#issuecomment-947394802)

 ## Usage
 ### require